 - Fill out the application.

 IMPORTANT: Remember the Revocation Password you enter.
-It is used to delete the certificate in case you need to recreate it (see Revoke a Comodo Certificate).
+It is used to delete the certificate in case you need to recreate it.
 For example, if you created your certificate in Google Chrome by accident, then you can revoke the certificate and create a new certificate using one of the recommended browsers.
 Once you have filled in the required fields, click Next >.

 - If the certificate creation was successful, you will see a message similar to the following: